 The medical device and IV infusion market is highly regulated and is typically one of the areas that the FDA scrutinizes closely for new market introductions.
 Because of this, the FDA 510(k) clearance process for new infusion pumps is usually long and requires significant testing and documentation.
 This long development timeline coupled with the low market penetration to date may discourage new competitors from undertaking a complex project like building an MRI compatible IV infusion pump.
-We believe that the market for MRI compatible IV infusion pump products is in relatively early stages of development and may become highly competitive if, and when, the market develops further.
+We believe that the market for MRI compatible IV infusion pump products is underpenetrated and may become highly competitive if, and when, the market develops further.

-Outside of the U.S., we also compete with manufacturers of "shielded box" solutions that are intended to permit use of conventional IV pumps inside the MRI scanner room.
-The providers of shielded boxes include B. Braun, Fresenius Kabi, MIPM Mammendorfer Institut für Physik und Medizin and Arcomed.
+We also compete with manufacturers of "shielded box" solutions that are intended to permit use of conventional IV pumps inside the MRI scanner room.
+The providers of shielded boxes include B. Braun, Fresenius Kabi and MIPM Mammendorfer Institut für Physik und Medizin.